By USA specialist Alex

 Hearst Castle is set on a hillside just outside the town of San Simeon.
 This early 20th-century ocean-facing mansion was owned by newspaper magnate William Randolph Hearst, and you can take a tour of the house's grand interior and gardens.

 Just before reaching San Simeon, you'll pass the Piedras Blancas Elephant Seal Rookery.
-From the car park you can look over a long sandy beached filled with hundreds of wild elephant seals basking in the sun.
+From the car park you can look over a long sandy beach filled with hundreds of wild elephant seals basking in the sun.

 Further along the coast, Morro Bay's waterfront is lined with shops and cafés.
 Located on an inlet, its sheltered waters are ideal for kayaking and paddle boarding.